-Confirmation instruction at Spruce Run Lutheran is a two year program offered to young people in grades 7 and 8.
-The first year instruction centers on the bible.
-The second year instruction covers Lutheran church history and Luther’s Small Catechism.
-The classes are held on Sunday mornings 9:30-10:30 AM during the regular Sunday School session.
+Confirmation instruction at Spruce Run Lutheran is a two-year program offered to young people in grades 7 and 8.
+The first year instruction centers on the Bible.
+The second-year instruction covers Lutheran church history, Luther’s Small Catechism, and exploring one’s personal faith life.

-Young people who are enrolled in the program are expected to meet basic requirements of worship attendance.
+Young people who are enrolled in the program are expected to meet the basic requirements of worship attendance.
 They are also required to participate in various activities in the life of the congregation.
-As is often stated at the celebration of the Feast of Pentecost, the day on which the young people are confirmed, “Confirmation is not graduation from church!”